awsdocs/amazon-lumberyard-user-guide/doc_source/az-module-gems.md

 ## Gems Built as AZ Modules<a name="az-module-gems-as-az-modules"></a>

-Beginning with Lumberyard 1\.5, all gems that ship with Lumberyard are built as AZ modules\.
+All gems that ship with Lumberyard are built as AZ modules\.
 When you build a gem as an AZ module, the gem uses the initialization functions expected by the AZ framework\.
 An AZ module gem has public interfaces that are [event buses](ebus-intro.md) and is better integrated with the new [component entity system](component-intro.md)\.
-Although legacy gems are still supported, it is highly recommended that you use gems based on AZ modules going forward\.
-For information on migrating a legacy gem, see [Migrating Your Gems](gems-system-migrating.md)\.

 When you use the Project Configurator to enable or disable a gem, Lumberyard updates the [application descriptor file](az-module-system-entities-configuring.md#az-module-system-entities-configuring-app-descriptor-files) accordingly to ensure it references all AZ modules\.
 If you edit the `dev\<project_asset_directory>\gems.json` list of gems by hand, you can use the following command to bring the application descriptor file up to date: